duderstadt-lab/mars-docs/docs/image/PeakFinder.md

 peakFinder.setThreshold(50)
 peakFinder.setMinimumDistance(4)
 peakFinder.setFindNegativePeaks(false)
-peakFinder.setGeneratePeakCountTable(true)
-peakFinder.setGeneratePeakTable(false)
+peakFinder.setGeneratePeakCountTable(false)
+peakFinder.setGeneratePeakTable(true)
 peakFinder.setAddToRoiManager(false)
 peakFinder.setProcessAllSlices(true)
 peakFinder.setFitPeaks(true)
 peakFinder.setFitRadius(4)
 peakFinder.setMinimumRsquared(0.01d)
-peakFinder.setVerboseFitOutput(true)
+peakFinder.setIntegrate(true)
+peakFinder.setIntegrationInnerRadius(1)
+peakFinder.setIntegrationOuterRadius(3)
+peakFinder.setVerboseOutput(true)

 //Run the Command
 peakFinder.run();

-//Retrieve output from the command peakCountTable = peakFinder.getPeakCountTable()
+//Retrieve output from the command

-//peakFinder.getPeakTable()

-//MarsTable peakCountTable = peakFinder.getPeakCountTable()
+//peakCountTable = peakFinder.getPeakCountTable()

+peakTable = peakFinder.getPeakTable()

 //The other possible output is adding the peaks to the RoiManager
 //in which the RoiManager can then be use for further steps.